Gabriel-Ramaldes/consult-purchase/README.md

 	URL : /purchase
 		  POST : Saves a purchase transaction, needs a Json object in the body.
-The required fields and their validations are documented in the code and in the challenge. purchase/consult/{id}/{currency}
+The required fields and their validations are documented in the code and in the challenge.
+          /purchase/consult/{id}/{currency}
           GET : Consult a saved purchase transaction and convert the value to the desired currency, the default currency parameter is Country-Curreny (e.g.: Brazil-Real).

 ### Running and Testing:

-You'll need JAVA JDK 17 in your machine to run this application.
+You'll need *JAVA JDK 17* in your machine to run this application.
 You can clone this project and then import it to your IDE and run it.
 It is also possible to go to the project's root folder and use MAVEN to run these commands in the shell: